top of page

 What happens when my RRSP matures at 71 years of age?
 According to rules set out by the Canada Revenue Agency, your RRSP holdings must be converted to a RRIF, annuity, or paid out in a lump sum by the end of the calendar year that you turn age 71.
 OREC members holding preference shares have three options: Option 1: Transfer the shares into a RRIF with an eligible institution, an option that is not readily available but will likely be in the next couple of years.
 Option 2: Withdraw shares from the RRSP, pay income tax on the withdrawn amount, and maintain the now unregistered shares in OREC.
 Option 3: Sell shares back to OREC or another member, transfer the funds out of CWCF to an RRSP account at another institution that can convert the funds into a RRIF.
 On the other hand, cash accumulated from dividends and return of capital in your OREC RRSP can be transferred to a RRIF account with another institution as described above.
 If you are a member holding OREC Preference Shares within an RRSP and you are turning 71 soon, please contact an OREC staff member as soon as possible.

 What is the recommended preference share investment to hold in an RRSP or TFSA?
 The minimum purchase within a registered account is $5,000.
-We recommended investing at least $10,000 in order to offset the annual account fees charged by CWCF ($55) or Caldwell Securities Ltd. ($65) to the account holder.
+We recommended investing at least $10,000 in order to offset the annual account fees charged by CWCF ($55) to the account holder.

 Can I transfer the cash in my CWCF account to a registered account held by another institution?
 Yes.
 Have the other institution complete a ‘Transfer Out’ form (T2033) to request the amount of cash you are looking to transfer out.
 Upon receiving this request, CWCF will process it and forward the amount to the other institution.